Archive How to Put a Timer on WiFi Router

 Reduce EMF Radiation

-Perhaps your reasons for setting a timer on your Wi-Fi router have nothing to do with your child and their upbringing.
-You might be worried about all the EMF radiation that surrounds you constantly.
 What does EMF stand for?
 EMF or electromagnetic field is an area of energy that is produced due to electricity.
 The higher the voltage, the stronger the EMF.
 Basically, all electronic devices generate an electromagnetic field around them.

 It has been believed that there is a link between EMF radiation and cancer.
 In fact, a 2017 study showed that EMFs increase the risk of glioma, which is a kind of brain tumor.
-In contrast, another 2018 study stated that there is no clear association between EMFs and brain tumor.
+In contrast, another 2018 study stated that there is no clear association between EMFs and brain tumors.
 Therefore, there is no definite answer to this day.
 But you might want to keep on the safe side until there is.

-How to Put a Timer on Your Wi-Fi Router?
+How to Put a Timer on Your WiFi Router?

 Regardless of the reason for doing so, there are two ways to set a timer on your router: